Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Gibbs sampler

-where~$ \tilde{\delta}_{k,r}$ is given by~\eqref{inpe} \end{theorem} \begin{remark} In the proof of Theorem~\ref{gm}, we modify the negative log-density by adding a quadratic outside a ball.
+\end{theorem} \begin{remark} In the proof of Theorem~\ref{gm}, we modify the negative log-density by adding a quadratic outside a ball.
 Alternatively, it is possible to use in the proof of Theorem~\ref{gm} the surrogate studied in~\cite{altmeyer2024p,MR4828853,MR4721029}.
 More generally, the strategy to consider sampling dynamics targeting a surrogate distribution~\cite{MR4828853,MR4721029} seems to also be applicable to our settings for both HMC and Gibbs.
 We note however that in practice, it is more convenient to run MCMC dynamics on the true target, rather than a surrogate.
 Moreover, MCMC targeting the surrogate distribution is limited by the error between~$\pi$ and the surrogate in the long-time limit for fixed~$n,d$.
 Analysis for MCMC targeting the true distribution in this context is also available in~\cite{altmeyer2024p}, where a comparison argument is used to connect ULA to an Ornstein-Uhlenbeck process.
-However, this comparison argument for ULA is not applicable to HMC nor Gibbs, which have improved (known) complexities (cf.~\cite[Theorem~3.7]{altmeyer2024p}) as given in Corollary~\ref{rak} below. \end{remark} \begin{proof} let~$Q:\mathbb{R}^d\rightarrow[0,\infty)$ be given for any~$x\in\mathbb{R}^d$ by
+However, this comparison argument for ULA is not applicable to HMC nor Gibbs, which have improved (known) complexities (cf.~\cite[Theorem~3.7]{altmeyer2024p}). \end{remark} The broad strategy for the proof of Theorem~\ref{gm} is as follows.
+We construct a modified~$\bar{\pi}(\cdot|Z^{(n)})$, which is globally strongly log-concave.
+We then construct a Gibbs trajectory targeting~$\bar{\pi}(\cdot|Z^{(n)})$, which enjoys the entropy contraction of~\cite{ascolani2024e}.
+Thereafter, we maximally couple this trajectory with the original Gibbs trajectory targeting~$\pi(\cdot|Z^{(n)})$, using Lemma~\ref{nfo} to show that they stick together often enough.